heartbeat-sh/documentation/README.md

 # Heartbeat.sh Documentation
 Welcome to [heartbeat.sh](https://heartbeat.sh).
-The easiest way to set up heartbeat monitoring by far.
+The easiest way, by far, to set up your own heartbeat monitoring service.

 ## Getting Started
 Create your own heartbeat server at [heartbeat.sh](https://heartbeat.sh).
 Enter a subdomain for your server, and click on create.